Introduction

 Many, and Maybe Most, Opioid Addictions Begin with Prescriptions

 Doctors and dentists in America prescribe about ~125M opioid pain prescriptions annually.
-While only a small percentage of these prescriptions lead to opioid addictions, that small percentage adds up to millions of people.
+Only a small percentage of these prescriptions lead to opioid addictions.
+In one large cohort of opioid-naive surgical patients, about 0.6% were later diagnosed with opioid misuse, dependence, or overdose (the OUD-conversion figure), while a larger ~6% went on to new persistent (non-OUD) opioid use.
+Even at 0.6%, across 125M prescriptions that small percentage adds up to millions of people.

 For a sense of scale: